Rose and Thorn: Rose Canton

 Thorn (Rose Canton) is a woman with a split personality whose villainous personality has the ability to control plants.
 Initially, she and her hired thugs opposed the Flash.
 After being (apparently) cured of her Thorn persona, Rose married Alan Scott and had two children, Jennie-Lynn Hayden and Todd James Rice by him.
 After a resurgence of her madness, she left Scott and put her children up for adoption, then went into seclusion for many years.
 She finally resurfaced and faced the Justice Society several times before her sanity returned, and she committed suicide.

 As a child, Rose Canton used an imaginary friend, "Thorn", to deflect blame for bad things that she did.
 Over the years, Thorn developed as a distinct persona in Rose's head.
 As an adult, Rose was studying biology on the island of Tashmi, where she was exposed to the sap of a jungle root, which transformed her into Thorn.
 After killing her teacher, Professor Hollis, she reverted to Rose.
 Rose returned to America and settled in Keystone City where Thorn headed a gang that harassed the Flash.
 When she was in control, Rose would approach Jay for help, claiming to be Thorn's sister.

 The Amazons of Paradise Island undertook her psychological treatment and apparently managed to rid Rose of the Thorn persona.
 During her recovery, Rose developed a crush on Alan Scott.
 Dyeing her hair black, she assumed the identity of Alyx Florin and romantically pursued him, leading to their marriage.
 Tragedy struck when, on their honeymoon, Thorn returned.
 The personality of Rose was able to prevent Thorn from killing Alan, but she chose to run, preferring Alan to believe that she had perished in the fire that consumed their cabin.
 Their brief honeymoon resulted in the conception of twins, the children who were to become Jade and Obsidian.
 Fearful that Thorn might kill them, she gave the children up for adoption.

-Thorn continued to fight Alan, who was still unaware of his wife's alter ego.
-On the island of Tashmi, she faced her husband and two children, both now adults.
-To keep Thorn from killing them, Rose fatally stabbed herself in the heart.
+Thorn continues to fight Alan, who is still unaware of his wife's alter ego.
+On the island of Tashmi, she faces her husband and two children, both now adults.
+To keep Thorn from killing them, Rose fatally stabs herself in the heart.

 In 2011, "The New 52" rebooted the DC universe.
 A one-shot take on Rose and Thorn was published as part of the National Comics line in September 2012, written by Tom Taylor and drawn by Neil Googe.
-This version is a teenage girl Rose Canton who is just returning to school after being institutionalized following the death of her father.
+This version of Rose Canton is a teenage girl who is just returning to school after being institutionalized following the death of her father.
 The shy Rose discovers that she has a violent and sexually adventurous split personality Thorn who is determined to find her father's murderers.

-In the pages of "The New Golden Age", Alan Scott's marriage to Rose Canton remains intact after he told Obsidian about his first encounter with Red Lantern.
-He said to Obsidian that he still loved his mother where Obsidian and Jade were born from that love.
+The original version of Rose is reintroduced in "The New Golden Age" where Alan Scott's marriage to Rose remains intact.